-Retinal degeneration, characterized by the progressive death of retinal neurons, is the most common cause of visual impairment.
+Retinal degeneration, characterised by the progressive death of retinal neurons, is the most common cause of visual impairment.
 Oxysterols are the cholesterol derivatives produced via enzymatic and/or free radical oxidation that regulate cholesterol homeostasis in the retina.
 Preclinical and clinical studies have suggested a connection between oxysterols and retinal degeneration.
-Here, we summarize early and recent work related to retina oxysterol-producing enzymes and the distribution of oxysterols in the retina.
+Here, we summarise early and recent work related to retina oxysterol-producing enzymes and the distribution of oxysterols in the retina.
 We examine the impact of loss of oxysterol-producing enzymes on retinal pathology and explore the molecular mechanisms associated with the toxic or protective roles of individual oxysterols in different types of retinal degeneration.
-We conclude that increased efforts to better understand the oxysterol–associated pathophysiology will help in the development of effective retinal degeneration therapies.
+We conclude that increased efforts to better understand the oxysterol-associated pathophysiology will help in the development of effective retinal degeneration therapies.
+LINKED ARTICLES: This article is part of a themed issue on Oxysterols, Lifelong Health and Therapeutics.
+To view the other articles in this section visit http://onlinelibrary.wiley.com/doi/10.1111/bph.v178.16/issuetoc.

 - retinal degeneration